yingqinw/Peer-to-peer-Network-of-Servers/README.md

 **Commandline Syntax**

-The commandline syntax (also known as "usage information") for the application is as follows:
+The commandline syntax for the application is as follows:

     pa5 CONFIGFILE
 The CONFIGFILE is a configuration file that contains all the information your node needs in order to function in the 353NET.